Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ seed classification

 \section{BCJ seed classification}

-We will now proceed to construct BCJ factors at lower multiplicities.
-Remarkably, representation theory allows for a systematic classification to all orders in Mandelstam variables\footnote{At three-point it is impossible to construct BCJ factors for scalars only, as there are no Mandelstam invariants; relatedly, three-point operators with derivatives can always be reformulated as four-point operators and hence give vanishing three-point amplitudes.} at 4- and 5-points.
+We will now proceed to systematically classify all scalar numerators at lower multiplicities at at 4- and 5-point\footnote{At three-point it is impossible to construct scalar numerators, as there are no Mandelstam invariants; relatedly, three-point operators with derivatives can always be reformulated as four-point operators and hence give vanishing three-point amplitudes.} using representation theory.

 At {\bf four-point}, the required BCJ irrep is the window of $S_4$ with dimension $2$.
-The Mandelstam invariants in this case actually live in the same irrep.
+The Mandelstam invariants in this case live in the same irrep.
 Therefore there is naturally a linear combination of Mandelstam invariants that satisfies the BCJ constraints.
 An explicit construction shows that it is given by

-Moreover, at quadratic order in Mandelstam, the symmetric product of two window irreps decomposes into $[2,2] + [4] + [1,1,1,1]$ and hence there is another BCJ factor for four-point at this order.
+Moreover, at quadratic order in Mandelstam, the symmetric product of two window irreps decomposes into $[2,2] + [4] + [1,1,1,1]$ and hence there is another scalar numerator for four-point at this order.
 It takes the form

-Note that it has the same structure as the previous one, multiplied by the propagator of the corresponding half-ladder diagram.
-We will see similar structures at higher multiplicities later on.
-We will refer to the linear and quadratic solutions as exchange and contact factors, respectively.
+The expression \eqref{4pt_win_1} corresponds to the four-scalar scattering with an exchanged gluon, and \eqref{4pt_win_2} to the four-point contact interaction of the NLSM.
+We will refer to the linear and quadratic solutions as exchange and contact scalar numerators, respectively.

 At higher orders, there are new solutions to the generalised Jacobi.
-However, these are always of the form of one of the two above building blocks, multiplied by Mandelstam expressions that are separately invariant (and hence can be used to construct additional solutions to the BCJ conditions).
-The number of invariants at every order is given by the Taylor coefficients of the Molien series\footnote{Note that this coincides with the Hilbert series for the case of invariant polynomial rings.} \cite{benson_1993,derksen2015computational,Henning:2017fpj}
+However, it follows from representation theory that these are always of the form of one of the two above building blocks, multiplied by Mandelstam expressions that are separately invariant (and hence can be used to construct additional solutions to the BCJ conditions).
+To see this, note that the number of invariants at every order is given by the Taylor coefficients of the Molien series\footnote{This coincides with the Hilbert series for the case of invariant polynomial rings.}{\cite{benson_1993,Boels:2013jua,derksen2015computational,Henning:2017fpj} }

 This amounts to the statement that all invariants can be written as arbitrary powers of two primary invariants:

 Moreover, the number of window irreps at every order in Mandelstam is generated by

 All window solutions are therefore either \eqref{4pt_win_1} or \eqref{4pt_win_2} multiplied by an invariant, as also found in \cite{Carrasco:2019yyn}.